simplex-chat/simplex-chat/docs/rfcs/2022-10-10-group-links.md

 ## Problem

 Friction in group discovery and invitation/joining.
-Currently each group member has to be invited manually, and has first to be first connected to an existing group member, even if group is considered as open/public by its owners.
+Currently each group member has to be invited manually, and has first to be connected to an existing group member, even if group is considered as open/public by its owners.

 ## Solution